dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 excerpt: ""
 ---

-- part one: Turtles All The Way
 - TODO: tags
-- part two: Consciousness Crystallization
+- part two:

 mention the inspiration for this post?

-- some post in june. i wasn't sure i should post this at the time. shaken by the magnitude
+- some post in june. i wasn't sure i should post this at the time. shaken by the magnitude.

 We've all heard that the universe could be part of a series of interlinked worlds called the multiverse.
 This idea isn't complete: